huhx0015/ClassUP/README.md

 ## Inspiration

-Previous negative experience in a large public university where a big class gets as big as 300 students with 1 professor.
+Previous negative experience in a large public university where a big class gets as big as 300 students with a single professor.

 * No engagement between the students and the professor
 * Professor unable to gauge the comprehension level of the students